codesharedot/quantum-resistant-ledger-price/README.md

-# hycon price
+# everipedia price

-Gets the hycon price with Python (from JSON).
+Gets the everipedia price with Python (from JSON).

 https://pythonbasics.org